 - A rise in exchange inflows + decline in active addresses = Bearish signal.

-On-chain data is most effective when viewed in context with broader market movements, macroeconomic factors, and sentiment analysis from social media trends or news headlines.
+On-chain data works best when you view it alongside broader market movements, macroeconomic conditions, and sentiment signals from social media or news coverage.
+Context is everything.

 Key Insights from On-Chain Analysis